MM

 MARKETMINT PRICES

-What is the difference between spot price and melt value?
+What’s the difference between spot price and per-gram/karat pricing?

-Why are buyer offers lower than melt value?
+Why can a buyer offer be lower than melt value?

-How do I calculate gold melt value exactly?
+How do I estimate my item’s gold melt value?

-Use the MarketMint gold calculator to enter weight and karat for a precise estimate.
+Use the MarketMint gold calculator to enter weight and karat for an item-level estimate using current spot prices.

 Spot Prices (USD / troy oz)